ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 * create an organization in GitHub

 * create teams in GitHub under that organization for each role you would like to support within AWS.
-Current bootstrap supports dev_admin and infra_reader
+Current bootstrap supports dev_admin and infra_reader as team names.

 * In your AWS credentials file (~/.aws/credentials), set up a profile for the AWS access id and secret access key